-- \\\ Each school that includes middle grades will offer the Biology 1 Honors course for which students may earn high school credit.
-To earn high school credit for the Biology course, a middle grades student must take the statewide, standardized Biology EOC assessment, which constitutes 30 percent of the student's final grade, and earn a passing grade in the course. - B. The Career and Education Planning course is a required component of the middle grades curriculum and will include online access to career planning options and tools.
-In grade 8, students will develop a personalized academic and career plan signed by student, teacher, and parent/guardian. - C. Each school must inform parents about the course curriculum and activities.
+Each school that includes middle grades will offer the Biology 1 Honors course for which students may earn high school credit.
+To earn high school credit for the Biology course, a middle grades student must take the statewide, standardized Biology EOC assessment, which constitutes 30 percent of the student's final grade, and earn a passing grade in the course.
+Students taking Biology will not participate in the grade 8 State Science Assessment (SSA).

+B. The Career and Education Planning course is a required component of the middle grades curriculum and will include online access to career planning options and tools.
+In grade 7 and 8 for the 2016-2017 school year, students will develop a personalized academic and career plan signed by student, teacher, and parent/guardian.

+C. Each school must inform parents about the course curriculum and activities.
 Each student shall complete a personal education plan that must be signed by the student and the student's parent(s).
 [FS1003.4156(1)(e)]